sakibcy/Flutter-Features/README.md

 - The services folder holds classes that help to retrieve data from services over the Internet.
 A great example is when using Google Cloud Firestore, Cloud Storage, Realtime Database, Authentication, or Cloud Functions.
 You can retrieve data from social media accounts, database servers, and so on.

+## Widget
+* Scaffold Widget

+#### Scaffold Widget
+  The Scaffold widget implements the basic Material Design visual layout, allowing the simple addition of AppBar, BottomAppBar, FloatingActionButton, Drawer, SnackBar, BottomSheet, and more.